ccswbs/UoGd7-Training/taxonomies.md

 1. Navigate to `Structure` > `Taxonomies`
 2. Click on its `list terms` link
-3. On the `list terms` page you can edit each term by clicking the `edit` link.
-On the edit term page you have several choices:
--   You must assign your term a name as a “nameless term” does not exist.
--   You can delete a term altogether.

-On the "List Terms" page you can edit each term by clicking the `edit` link.
-You can delete a term from the edit page.
+3. On the "List Terms" page you can edit each term by clicking the `edit` link.
+You can also a delete a term from here.

 ### Filtering with Taxonomies

 The taxonomy filter is designed to assist narrowing down taxonomy listings to find topics that are tagged by multiple terms.